ChimeHQ/Rearrange/README.md

 # Rearrange

-Rearrange is a collection of utilities for making it easier to work with `NSRange`.
+Rearrange is a collection of utilities for making it easier to work with `NSRange` and `NSTextRange`.
 It's particularly handy when used with the Cocoa text system.

 ## Integration